wheeyls/postcss-only-directive/README.md

 # PostCSS Only Directive [![Build Status][ci-img]][ci]

-This is a plugin to help split up CSS files by media query.
+This plugin is designed to help you write CSS for a component in one file, and then split the rules up into separate files based on your needs.

-It can be used to break up a file for other reasons as well - for instance creating separate IE stylesheets.
+A simple use case would be for creating separate IE stylesheets.
+Another good use case would be splitting up rules by media query.

 [PostCSS]: https://github.com/postcss/postcss
 [ci-img]:  https://travis-ci.org/wheeyls/postcss-only-directive.svg